We’ve all been there—standing in front of a closet full of “stuff,” wondering if dropping it in a donation bin actually helps.

 Waterproof ponchos, warm beanies, and sturdy gloves are literal lifesavers.

-( ´ ▽ ` )ノ MY MARCH PICKS !! ʕ•̬͡•ʔ
+( ´ ▽ ` )ノ MY MAY PICKS !! ʕ•̬͡•ʔ

 (Continue scrolling for the article!)